quattor/quattor.github.com/_posts/2016-03-09-development-unittests.md

 TODO: check the sudo timeout (a.k.a when do the credentials expire).

 TODO: use the `source $DEST/env.sh` to set initial PERL5LIB

 [build_all_repos]: https://raw.githubusercontent.com/quattor/release/master/src/scripts/build_all_repos.sh

-# Writing unittests
+# Writing perl unittests

 ## Test::More